oVirt/ovirt-site/source/feature/read-only-disk.html.md

 There's no need to save the images of RO disk to the images table.
 There is, however, a need to update the ovf file so that it does include the RO disks (images).
-Verified - the OvfReader does read the RO property, so no problem with snapshots uses.
+Verified - the OvfReader does read the RO property, so no changes need to be made to snapshots uses.

 #### UI